 Slovakia is a beautiful country especially for those who are looking for adventure.
-I recommend visiting east Slovakia, a region with wild nature, wooden churches, old forests, with opportunities for hiking, cycling and treking.
-If you are an outdoorsman, this is the right place for you to stay and live.
+I recommend visiting east Slovakia, a region with wild nature, wooden churches, old forests, with opportunities for hiking, cycling and trekking.
+If you’re an outdoors person, this is the right place for you to stay and live.

 Slovakia is a fast growing country, especially in Bratislava.
 As a result, there is a huge demand for business language teachers.
 However, money is barely enough to get by and you find yourself doing private lessons just to make ends meet.
 Bratislava isn’t the most exciting of cities, but is a good place to see other places like Vienna and Budapest.